-On January 1, 2013, the Company granted options to purchase an aggregate of 40,925 shares of the Company's Class A Common Stock with a weighted average fair value of \$58.83 per share, of which 15,000 shares represented special long-term retention stock options to two key employees and another 15,000 shares represented a long-term performance-based stock option to one key employee.
+On January 1, 2013, the Company granted options to purchase an aggregate of 40,925 shares of the Company's Class A Common Stock with a weighted average fair value of \$58.83 per share, of which 15,000 shares represented two special long-term retention stock options, each for 7,500 shares, to two key employees and another 15,000 shares represented a long-term performance-based stock option to one key employee.
 The special long-term retention stock options are service-based with 60% of the shares vesting on January 1, 2018 and the remaining shares vesting annually in equal tranches over the following four years.
-The long-term performance-based stock option vests in 5,000 share tranches depending on performance achievement during the period from 2013 to 2018.
+The long-term performance-based stock option is eligible to vest in 5,000 share tranches depending on performance achievement during the period from 2013 to 2018.